Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 _Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-While you are wielding only [:weapon-prop-light: Light] weapons, and nothing else, your **:rsc-spd: Speed**{ .rsc } increases by 10 feet.
-You also gain a +1 bonus to damage rolls with [:weapon-prop-light: Light] weapons.
+While you are wielding only [:wp-prop-light: Light] weapons, and nothing else, your **:rsc-spd: Speed**{ .rsc } increases by 10 feet.
+You also gain a +1 bonus to damage rolls with [:wp-prop-light: Light] weapons.

 You only gain these benefits so long as you are not wearing Medium or Heavy armor, or wielding a Shield